A Simple Ice Breaker to Use Over Lunch

 Team Building Ice Breaker

 Here's a fun icebreaker that warms up a group and enables participants at a meal to get to know each other quickly.
-I usually recommend ice breakers that bring participants into the discussion about the content of a training or team building session.
+We usually recommend icebreakers that bring participants into the discussion about the content of a training or team building session.

 But, there is a place for a fun lunch meeting icebreaker whose only purpose is to help session attendees know and appreciate each other.
 Here is a lunch or dinner meeting icebreaker that requires some time in preparation, but is quick and fun to carry out at your meeting.

 You can develop your own fun meeting icebreakers that help people meet and greet, too.
-My how-to instructions are complete, reliable, and you can trust them to help you develop your own team building icebreakers.
+Our how-to instructions are complete, reliable, and you can trust them to help you develop your own team building icebreakers.
 It's more simple than you think.
-Trust me.

 Pick Up a Plate Lunch Meeting Icebreaker